DPenner1/WritingSystemHistory/README.md

 Naturally, there's a judgment call here, made worse by the fact scripts on the boundary of inclusion/exclusion are also lesser known and hard to research.
 Most marginal inclusions/exclusions were due to this boundary.

-In the All Scripts diagram, this turned out to be much less an issue.
-It starts by including all Unicode scripts (up to anticipated v17) and then including all historical ancestors (as per Wikipedia) by default.
+In the All Scripts diagram, this turned out to be much less of an issue.
+It starts by including all Unicode scripts (up to anticipated v17) and then including all non-Unicode historical ancestors (as per Wikipedia) by default.
 A few non-branching historical ancestors then get excluded for space reasons.
 I did specially include non-Unicode Maya and Indus scripts for historical significance, though admittedly the latter is not yet determined to be a full-fledged writing script.

 A bigger issue in the All Scripts diagram was the consideration of what counts as separate scripts, especially as they frequently evolve gradually.
 This was purely a judgement call, mostly following along with Wikipedia.
 For the most part removing non-branching historical ancestors resulted in being able to sidestep this question in the Modern Scripts diagram, but it was still somewhat challenging for the [Chinese script(s)](https://en.wikipedia.org/wiki/Chinese_script_styles) and [Georgian script(s)](https://en.wikipedia.org/wiki/Georgian_scripts).
 Note that having a few "extra" letters won't count as a separate script in this diagram.